 The story of the glorious, beautiful ballet Swan Lake, by Peter Tchaikovsky.
-Russian Ballet at it's best.
+Russian Ballet at its best.

 The origin of Swan Lake.